nobrainr/morphism-php/README.md

 [![Build Status][travis-image]][travis-url]
 > Helps you to transform any object structure to another.

-This library refers to Yann Renaudin's [Morphism library](https://github.com/emyann/morphism)
+This library is inspired by Yann Renaudin's : [Morphism library](https://github.com/emyann/morphism)

 ## Contribution